absozero/absozero.github.io/src/pages/post/portfolio.md

 ﻿
-# I'm Absozero, hello! 👋
 [![Links](https://img.shields.io/badge/-Links-green?style=flat&link=https://linktr.ee/absozero)](https://linktr.ee/absozero)

+I am [Absozero](https://linktr.ee/absozero).
 An open source enthusiast, indecisive developer, and a humorous person.
 I love to 👨‍💻 code and work with any type of software, regardless of the language.

-:robot: Hardware is also a portion that I like, I work in robotics, in the VEX ecosystem.
+🤖 Hardware is also a portion that I like, I work in robotics, in the VEX ecosystem.
 That is where two portions come together, both coding and controlling hardware on the robot.

 I also work in the web, desktop, and command line fields, with javascript and python mainly, and I also work with rust and go for low level/compiled software.
 ```python